 \subsection{Frequency-based Noisy Candidate Filtering}

 Noisy and incorrectly predicted private target candidate labels may still persist.
-To address this, we developed a method that filters these noisy labels by analyzing their frequencies, as shown in Fig.~\ref{fig:filtering} (c).
+To address this, we developed a method that filters these noisy labels by analyzing their frequencies, as shown in Fig.~\ref{fig:filtering}c.
 We hypothesized that low-frequency classes are likely noisy labels in the target domain.
 To precisely measure label frequency, we employed a frequency bank.
-For samples classified as source classes, the top-1 prediction $p_i$was stored in the frequency bank as a reference standard (Fig.~\ref{fig:align}a).
-Similarly, for samples classified as target private classes, the discovered label $r_i $is added to the frequency bank even if $r_i \notin \mathcal{C}^i $(Fig.~\ref{fig:align}b).
+For samples classified as source classes, the top-1 prediction $p_i$ is stored in the frequency bank as a reference standard (Fig.~\ref{fig:align}a).
+Similarly, for samples classified as target private classes, the discovered label $r_i$ is added to the frequency bank even if $r_i \notin \mathcal{C}^i $(Fig.~\ref{fig:align}b).
 The rationale for storing $r_i$, the label identified by BLIP, instead of $p_i$, the closest label in the CLIP space, is detailed in Appendix~\ref{sec:blip}.
 The frequency bank is defined as $F = \{c : f_c\}$, where $f_c$ represents the frequency of class $c$ after semantic label alignment, including both source and filtered discovered labels.
 Considering the presence of noisy labels in the frequency bank, we used the count of the most frequent class rather than the median or mean of the label frequency distribution.
-We set a threshold $\tau_{\text{freq}} $as the fixed number of samples in the most frequent class.
+We set a threshold $\tau_{\text{freq}}$ as the fixed number of samples in the most frequent class.
 This scaling factor, denoted by $\epsilon$, is a dataset-agnostic parameter.
 Finally, the predicted target private labels $\mathcal{C}_p$ are derived from the raw discovered labels $R$ as follows:

-We employ an empirically determined value of $\epsilon=0.01$ across all datasets, as presented in Table~\ref{tab:k}.
+We employ an empirically determined value of $\epsilon=0.01$ across all datasets, as presented in Tab.~\ref{tab:k}.

-By integrating complementary signals---lexical similarity validated with WordNet, semantic similarity calculated within a joint image--text embedding space, and a final statistical test that eliminates residual noisy discovered labels---our pipeline outperforms naïve filtering significantly, as demonstrated in Table~\ref{tab:filtering}.
+By integrating complementary components of the pipeline—lexical filtering validated through WordNet, semantic filtering within a joint image–text embedding space, and a frequency-based filtering step that removes residual noisy discovered labels depending on dataset scale—our method achieves strong complementarity among the three, as evidenced in Tab.~\ref{tab:filtering}.